MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

    ![Screenshot that shows opening the full version of the service dialog.](media/rm-endpoint-link.png)

-1. For **Connection name**, enter a display name that you can use to refer to this service connection.
+1. For **Connection name**, enter a display name to use to refer to this service connection.

-1. For **Environment**, select the environment name (for example, Azure Cloud, Azure Stack, or an Azure Government Cloud).
+1. For **Environment**, select the environment name (**Azure Cloud**, **Azure Stack**, or **Azure Government Cloud**).

-1. If you *do not* select **Azure Cloud**, enter the environment URL.
+1. If you *don't* select **Azure Cloud**, enter the environment URL.
 For Azure Stack, the environment URL is something like `https://management.local.azurestack.external`.

-1. For **Scope level**, select the scope that you require.
+1. For **Scope level**, select the scope for the connection:

    * If you select **Subscription**, select an existing Azure subscription.
-If you no Azure subscriptions or instances appear, see [Troubleshoot Azure Resource Manager service connections](../release/azure-rm-endpoint.md).
+If no Azure subscriptions or instances appear, see [Troubleshoot Azure Resource Manager service connections](../release/azure-rm-endpoint.md).
    * If you select **Management Group**, select an existing Azure management group.
 For more information, see [Create management groups](/azure/azure-resource-manager/management-groups-create).

-1. Enter the information about your service principal into the Azure subscription dialog textboxes:
+1. In the Azure subscription dialog, enter the following information about your service principal:

    * Subscription ID
    * Subscription name